 - reporting on plan implementation progress.

 A support coordinator should coach the participant to become more confident and independent when:

 - establishing their supports, including negotiating with providers

 - choosing and controlling how to make the best use of their supports in plan.

 When implementing supports in a participant’s plan, a support coordinator should help the participant:

 - evaluate how effectively the supports have met, and continue to meet, the participant’s needs

 - track progress towards pursuing the participant’s goals, including how their current supports contribute

 - adjust the mix of supports or how they are delivered according to the participant’s needs and wishes.

-When preparing evidence to support an upcoming plan review, a support coordinator should also reflect with the participant on:
+When preparing evidence to support an upcoming plan reassessment, a support coordinator should also reflect with the participant on: